CCurl/c3/README.md

 -ML- DUP 12 3 -MLX- inline
 ...

-Note that this approach gives me the ultimate flexibility, I don't HAVE to define opcode 12 to be "DUP", I could just as easily make it "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
+Note that this approach gives me the ultimate flexibility.
+I don't HAVE to define opcode 12 to be "DUP", I could just as easily make it "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
 But DUP is clear and concise, so I am using DUP. :)

 ## The dictionary
 - A dictionary entry looks like this: